 Pros: large and small batches | no straining needed because of filtering grinding cup | stainless-steel interior | perfect for homemade almond milk | great for raw vegans

-I have to tell you I did not think I was going to be a big fan of the Almond Cow, but it has the ability to make small and large batches using the included collector cup.
+I have to tell you I did not think I was going to be a big fan of the Almond Cow, but it can make small and large batches using the included collector cup.

 The Almond Cow has just one button that turns blue when it’s gone through the three cycles to grind your ingredients.
-The grinding blade goes inside of the grinding cup so you do not have to strain your milk at all!
+The grinding blade goes inside the grinding cup, so you do not have to strain your milk at all!

 There are recipes that are hot, but they start with either water you heat up or cook on the stove.